mgeisert/aiotests/README.md

 A long-established disk I/O benchmark.
 This version is a snapshot of the unofficial iozone-mg project that re-ported _iozone_ to Cygwin and native Windows.

+_Note: POSIX Asynchronous I/O is available in Cygwin 2.11 and later versions._